robdevops/finbot/README.md

 Setting `trade_updates=true` in the .env file will tell the bot to send Sharesight trades to your configured chat services.

 ### Price alerts
 Setting `price_updates=true` in the .env file will trigger price alerts for holdings which moved by a certain percentage in the most recent session.
 This data is sourced from Finviz (US) and Yahoo!
 Finance, based on the holdings in your Sharesight portfolio(s).
-The default threshold is 10% but you can change it by setting `price_updates_percentage` in the .env file.
+The default threshold is 10% but you can change it by setting `price_updates_percent` in the .env file.
 Example:
 ```
 price_updates=true
-price_updates_percentage=10
+price_updates_percent=10
 ```

 ### Earnings reminders